-Ignoring seasonal heating and climatic change heating, there should be a balance between the solar energy absorbed by the Earth and that radiated away to space.
-The actual energy budget between the Earth and space depends on a variety of factors such as cloud cover, atmospheric composition, and surface properties.
-Estimates of energy fluxes for the Earth's surface and atmosphere on global and annual averages are presented in Figure 11.
+Ignoring seasonal heating and climatic change heating, there should be a balance between the solar energy absorbed by the earth and that radiated away to space.
+The actual energy budget between earth and space depends on a variety of factors like cloud cover, atmospheric composition, and surface properties.
+Estimates of energy fluxes for the earth's surface and atmosphere on global and annual averages are presented in Fig. 11.

-Some limitations of this summary depiction are listed below:
+Some limitations of this summary depiction:

-- The balance shown is global, so net radiation is zero.
-Net radiation (solar minus terrestrial) is positive from 38° N to 38° S and negative elsewhere. - Heat fluxes sustain the net radiation pattern; those motions are not included. - 3.
+- i.
+The balance shown is global, so net radiation is zero.
+Net radiation (solar minus terrestrial) is positive from 38N to 38S and negative elsewhere. - ii.
+Heat fluxes sustain the net radiation pattern; those motions are not included - iii.
 Vertical fluxes of heat and radiation are not shown, only the net transfer for the whole atmosphere.